nponeccop/vz/README.md

 - Define application pods configuration in the spirit of Kubernetes/Dokku/Heroku
 - Run `vzexec deploy` to build and push a new version of your application
 - Go to sleep
-- Notice that one of your VPSes has gone without any emails descibing what happened
+- Notice that one of your VPSes has gone without any emails from the company
 - Order a new node from someone else
 - Rerun `newnode`/`deploy`
 - Go to sleep again
+- Write another application and deploy it across the same redundant array of inexpensive VPSes
+- Migrate to Docker or VMs and back as your financial power changes over time

 Architecture
 ------------